Call us today for a free telephone consultation with a succession attorney.

 Louisiana Succession and Probate Law Firm

 Before an estate can be distributed it has to go through the succession process.
-Depending on the circumstances, the process can be simple and quick or it can be complicated and expensive.
+Depending on the circumstances, the process can be simple and quick, or it can be complicated and expensive.
 Our probate and estate attorneys are experienced and can help make the process as easy as possible.
 We can help you identify the rightful heirs, determine whether there are forced heirs, appraise the assets, identify creditors, and distribute the estate to the heirs or legatees.

 In most instances, it is not a good idea to wait to open a succession.
 Witnesses and co-heirs can move away or die, necessary documents can be lost, and assets can deteriorate.
 You should call an experienced succession attorney as soon as possible after a loved one has passed.